sailuh/topicflow/README.md

 This fork is a work-in-progress to create the data scripts pipeline to reuse TopicFlow for any other corpus besides Tweets.

+This version of TopicFlow can be utilized to visualize Full Disclosure datasets for [PERCEIVE](https://github.com/sailuh/perceive).
+A detailed notebook of how the data transformation pipeline works can be found in `Data Transformation Pipeline for Full Disclosure- a Notebook`.

 ## Usage

 Git clone this project, and from the main directory, issue the following command: